SuffolkLITLab/legal-tech-class/class/docs/classes/docacon-2020/hello-world.md

 > mandatory.
 Because the mandatory question requires the variable `user_name`,
 > Docassemble automatically asks the first question that provides a definition.

+## Your assignment

+1. Modify the Hello, World exercise so that it ask for the user's first and last names separately.

 Quinten Steenhuis, June 2020
 Sam Harden, June 2020